Suffolk Constabulary Museum

 Upon arrival at the site please follow the driveway and park in the visitors’ car park in front of the main building which is where you will be met.

-The museum is not open to the general public but is available by appointment for group tours between Monday to Thursday.
+The museum is not open to the general public but is available for group tours (minimum of 10 people up to a maximum of 24 per tour) between Monday to Thursday.
 As it is a working building, tours cannot start until 6pm.

 In special circumstances weekend tours can be arranged.
 There will be days where visits can’t take place due to Constabulary commitments.